BINF-6310L-8310L-Spring23/Problem_Set_1/README.md

 ### Task 3

-Answer the following questions
+Answer the following questions (1 point each)

 - Which gene has the highest mean expression value across all samples?
-- which gene has the greatest difference in expression between the healthy female sample and the mild-Covid-19 female sample?
+- Which gene has the greatest difference in expression between the healthy female sample and the mild-Covid-19 female sample?
 What is that difference?
 - How many genes have a higher expression in the female sample with mild-Covid-19 as compared to the healthy female sample?
 - Plot the median healthy sample expression against the median severe-Covid-19 samples
+- What percent of genes have higher median expression in Covid-19 samples compared to healthy control?
-- Which gene has a the largest median increase in expression in severe-Covid-19 samples as compared to the control?
+- Which gene has a the largest increase in median expression in severe-Covid-19 samples as compared to the control?
 - Use the file ```GPL26963-20921.array_data.txt``` to find and report the gene name associated with the tag found in the above step.
+- Which gene has the largest incrase in median expression in healthy control samples as opposed to severe-Covid-19 samples?
+- What is the gene name associated with the gene tag found in the above step

+### Task 4

+Knit your document and upload it to canvas.